LosAngeles1979/hello-world/README.md

 To delete my local branch I just removed the entire directory (all files, .get folder, etc.)

 **I hope this was the right thing to do!**

+Looks OK, I re-cloned to another directory on my home computer.
+Made this change, pushed it up.
+S'awright!